lynnpepin/arbitration-opt-out-templates/README.md

   - A link to the service Terms of Service
   - A last-update date
   - Instructions on how to opt-out
-- The opt-out template following said ToS, in **at least** these three formats:
+- The opt-out template in at least the following formats:
   - Markdown (`.md`)
+  - For opt-outs which require printing:
     - PDF
     - .docx

 In the per-service README, you are welcome to include any relevant articles or legal cases involving the service and arbitration.
 You are also welcome to provide a summary of the arbitration clause, related clauses, and the opt-out provisions.